Joseph Rummel: Desegregation

 let there be no further discrimination or segregation in the pews, at the Communion rail, at the confessional and in parish meetings, just as there will be no segregation in the kingdom of heaven."

 ("Blessed Are the Peacemakers."
 Pastoral letter 15.
 1953.)

 The letter was read in every church in every parish of the archdiocese.
 Some parishioners organized protests against the diocesan order.
-Rummel closed a church in 1955 when its members began protesting the assignment of a black priest to their parish.
+Rummel closed a church in Jesuit Bend in 1955 when its members began protesting the assignment of a black priest to their parish.
 He issued another pastoral letter the following year, reiterating the incompatibility of segregation with the doctrines of the Catholic Church.

 "Racial segregation as such is morally wrong and sinful because it is a denial of the unity and solidarity of the human race as conceived by God in the creation of Adam and Eve."

 ("The Morality of Racial Segregation."
 Pastoral letter.
 Feb.
 1956.)

 Most parishioners reluctantly accepted the desegregation of parishes, but school desegregation was a very different matter.
 The United States Supreme Court issued its Brown v.
 Topeka Board of Education decision on May 17, 1954, declaring segregated schools unconstitutional and reversing all state laws that had established them.

 We conclude that, in the field of public education, the doctrine of "separate but equal" has no place.
 Separate educational facilities are inherently unequal.
 (Earl Warren, Chief Justice of the United States Supreme Court.
 May 17, 1954.)

 The Louisiana State Legislature promptly passed Act 555 and Act 556, protecting its segregated public school system from being dismantled by the Supreme Court.
 Both acts were rendered unconstitutional by Judge J. Skelly Wright, a federal judge from the U.S. District Court for the Eastern District of Louisiana in New Orleans, in the case Earl Benjamin Bush v.
 Orleans Parish School Board in February 1956.
 Nevertheless, the Orleans Parish School Board and neighboring parish school boards vowed to postpone desegregating their public schools indefinitely.

 Rummel praised Brown v.
 Board of Education, but he was reluctant to desegregate his own parochial school system.
 He had announced his intention to desegregate the Catholic schools as early as 1956.
 However, most archdiocesan parish school boards had voted against desegregation.
 After Bush v.
 Parish School Board, some parents had transferred their students from public schools to parochial schools to avoid desegregation.
 A few local Catholics sent a petition to Pope Pius XII, requesting a papal decree supporting segregation.
 The pope responded by describing racism as a major evil.